 Fireworks are often used to celebrate special events and holidays.
 However, that does not mean they are safe to use.
 Every year fireworks cause thousands of burns and eye injuries.
 The Loudoun County Fire Marshal’s Office (FMO) wants you to begin planning for a safe holiday by choosing to attend a public display conducted by trained professionals.

-If you choose to purchase your own fireworks, the FMO provides important information about fireworks, including annual lists of approved fireworks and approved fireworks retail stands.
-If you choose to use fireworks, PROCEED WITH CAUTION and follow these safety tips!
+If you choose to purchase your own fireworks, the FMO provides important information about fireworks, including annual lists of approved fireworks stands (PDF) and approved fireworks (PDF).
+If you choose to use fireworks, proceed with caution and follow these safety tips!